ahmedkaludi/ads-for-wp/readme.txt

 == Changelog ==

 = 1.1 (20 December 2018) =
-* New Feature: Sticky display type added in banner type ad
+* New Feature: Sticky display type added in banner ad type for amp or non amp
 * New Feature: Option to filter ads list by display type
 * New Feature: Show ads on specific theme element
 * New Feature: User targeting by Geo Location